variousauthors/the-valley/NEXTSTEPS.md

          - cover the screen with the window
          - turn it back on
          - after encounter just remove the window
+ - [ ] refactor! the flash is too hard, need to:
+       - pre-draw the boxes on the window
+       - draw the overworld band on the window preferably during vblank
+       - then show the window
+ - [ ] refactor HP / XP / GP to be BCD in data
+       so that they can go up to 999 or whatever

  - [ ] refactor! it's time to make the window draw DRY
  - [ ] refactor! adding a new template was a pain and I will probably do it a lot